nyc-london/dsp/03-command_line.md

 > > REPLACE THIS TEXT WITH YOUR RESPONSE

-ls -c = lists files by timestamps ls -m = displays the names as a comma-separated list ls -r = displays files in reverse order ls -R = displays subdirectories as well ls -u = displays files by the file access time
+'ls -c' = lists files by timestamps
+'ls -m' = displays the names as a comma-separated list 'ls -r' = displays files in reverse order
+'ls -R' = displays subdirectories as well
+'ls -u' = displays files by the file access time

 ---